deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 Let's walk through this.

 Two columns describe the sentence: PhraseID and SentenceID.
-A PhraseID is a sub-window that takes just one piece of a larger passage, such that each sub-window of a sentence is an example of a "context."
+A PhraseID is a sub-window that takes just one piece of a larger passage, such that each sub-window of a sentence is an example of a "context"; i.e. usually a group of words together.

 In the table above, we have a SentenceID of 1 in every row, which means we are dealing with the same sentence throughout.
-The entire sentence is presented as a phrase in Row 2, Column 3.
-Each subsequent phrase shown is Column 3 is a subset of that original sentence: the sub-windows.
+The entire sentence is presented as a single phrase in Row 2, Column 3.
+Each subsequent phrase shown is Column 3 is a subset of that original sentence: the sub-windows by which we measure sentiment at a more granular level.

 Our table is only a partial preview of the sentence's subsets, as it happens to end before presenting the phrases that constitute the second half of the sentence.